ZumeITInc/Santhosh/README.md

-# this will be the some sample examples of the python.
+# This will be show some examples of the python.
+# And automating with python examples.